cameron-sql/economist_application/README.md

 As mentioned, I went with a cubic polynomial basis spline model for the fit.
 I discuss it further in the script, but this seemed like a good compromise between the moving average and Dirichlet mixture models mentioned in the problem statement.

+The inference is performed by BaMbi (https://bambinos.github.io/bambi/), which is a high-level interface for PyMC (https://www.pymc.io/) -- akin to BRMS and Stan from the R universe.

+Packages:
+Python v3.11.4
+pandas
+numpy
+matplotlib
+seaborn
+warnings
+bambi
+arviz
+logging
+datetime

 In case it doesn't run, I have included the results from my last run in the test_results folder.

 Thanks for your consideration!